jamesnan/Web-Scraper/Salary-Scrapy_Crawler-JSON/README.md

 ### 1. About:

-This is a project crawling salary statistics from salary.com using standalone scrapy crawler and JASON.
+This is a project crawling salary statistics from salary.com using standalone scrapy crawler and JSON.

-The following are the fields the spider scrapes from the Salary.com
+The following are the fields that the spider scrapes from the Salary.com

 * job_title
 * location